Reporter: Ziad Omar & Ahmed Abdullah

 Seller: *laughs* I want $10,000.

-Afterwards, we wrote to Amnesty International, twice.
-The first time on Sept.
-3, 2015 and again on Sept.
-8, 2015 but we never received a response.
-As for the World Health Organization, the reporters received a response after enquiring about its role in monitoring the trafficking of Syrian people’s organs and ways to limit the activity across borders.
-The WHO response, received on Oct.
-29, 2015, stated: “We do not look into the issue of organ trafficking.
-It is the responsibility of the Interpol.
-We only examine how countries can prepare organ donation programs and the systems, which may discourage or eradicate the illegal trafficking of organs”.
+The World Health Organization responded on Oct.
+29, 2015, after inquiries were made about its role in monitoring the trafficking of the Syrian people’s organs and how it planned to limit these activities across borders.
+It stated: “We do not look into the issue of organ trafficking.
+This is the responsibility of Interpol.
+We only examine how countries can prepare organ donation programs and its systems, which may discourage or eradicate the illegal trafficking of organs.”

-Moreover, the Syrian laws were developed along similar lines.
-Legislative decree no 3 issued in 2010 deals with human trafficking.
-It increased the punishment in cases of international crimes or if they are committed against women or children.
-In the aforementioned cases, article 8 of civic degradation is applied.
-The later stipulates “whenever there is a reason to increase the punishment, it is increased from the third to the half”.
-As such, a sentence of 15 years would become 20-22 years and a half, and so on.
+In all the aforementioned cases, article 8 of civic degradation is applied.
+It stipulates that “whenever there is a reason to increase the punishment, the sentence is increased from the third to the half”.
+As such, a sentence of 15 years would become 20-22 years.

 The head of the Syrian Lawyers’ Union said: “It is true that the law is a deterrent yet the crime continues.”

 He added that the “chaos ensuing from the Syrian crisis strengthened organized crime syndicates.
 The phenomenon is likely to expand even further and affect neighbouring countries unless there is an international effort to monitor these crimes and combat them”.

 The head of the Doctors’ Union agrees and emphasized that the only way out is through international cooperation to monitor and capture these networks.